Tiến lên: Preliminaries

 Players in turn discard single cards, or card combinations, to a central face-up pile.
-The object is to avoid being the last player to hold any cards.
+The objective is to avoid being the last player to hold any cards.

 Outplay

 Leading

 For the first hand, the player holding the lowest card begins by playing it singly, starting a face-up discard pile in the center.
 (When 4 people play, this will always be the .)
 In subsequent hands, the winner of the previous hand begins, and may play any card or combination.

 Valid cards or combinations that may be led are: